sohaibahsan007/store-cyrpto-economics-apis/README.md

 You can check available endpoints by opening http://localhost:3000/explorer/ as well.
 Where you can test the endpoints.

+## Data schedule job for Token Info and Crypto prices:

+This api contains a cron job, which will run every minute to fetch new data and update the db.
+You can manually call these via Refresh endpoints as well.

 ## Rebuild the project

 To incrementally build the project: